Diffuse supernova neutrinos at underground laboratories: Detection: the diffuse flux at observatories

 \subsubsection{technical considerations}

-The technical realization of the liquid argon concept at 100 kt scale is still a subject of discussion.
-Current research is focused on testing the performance of liquid argon in lower mass projects, on designing the necessary electronics, and on the engineering of the final 100 kt structure and its accommodation in underground laboratories.
+The technical realization of the liquid argon concept at 40 kt mass is still a subject of discussion.
+Current research is focused on testing the performance of liquid argon in lower mass projects, on designing the necessary electronics, and on the engineering of the final, full scale, structure and its accommodation underground.
 Essential criteria are the scalability (in mass) of the design and safety in operations of handling and containing the argon under pressure.
-Current low mass efforts that are specific for \n\ physics include the approved MicroBOONE \cite{microboone}, the almost functioning ArgoNEUT \cite{argoneut} and a 100 ton \lar\ TPC proposed as an extension of T2K \cite{Meregaglia:2006dc}.

-Larger structures of 100 kt mass are already being planned.
-Fig. \ref{LArexp} illustrates two designs: the US-based Liquid Argon Neutrino and Nucleon Decay Detector (LANNDD) \cite{Cline:2006st} and the european Giant Liquid Argon Charge Imaging ExpeRiment (GLACIER) \cite{Ereditato:2005yx,Rubbia:2009md}.
-LANNDD is characterized by a cellular structure: 512 cubic cells, each of 0.1844 kt mass.
-GLACIER instead has a single volume structure, made of a cylindric tank of stainless steel, of 70 m radius, with a domed roof.
-Later these technical features may be adapted to the characteristics of the underground laboratory that will house them.